Avdan-OS/Website/TRANSLATING.md

 ## Adding Your Contribution

 Now all you need to do is create a pull request, name it `Update [your locale] translation`, add optional comment, and tag it with translation.
 We will review your changes and most likely merge it.

+## FAQ

+**Can I submit incomplete translation?**

+Yes, just leave the translated string empty, and do NOT delete the quotation mark or change the original string.